acidjunk/acidjunk.github.io/_posts/2016-02-15-ansible-tips-and-tricks.md

 ```

 ### Other handy adhoc stuff
-Install a package on CentOS hosts
+Install a package on CentOS hosts:

 ```bash
 ansible all -i hosts -m yum "name=nginx state=present" -s
 ```

-Deinstall it again
+Deinstall it again:

 ```
 ansible all -i hosts -m yum "name=nginx state=absent" -s
 ```

-Add a firewalld rule, activate it now and after boot
+Add a firewalld rule, activate it now and after the next boot make it permanent:

 ```
 - name: insert firewalld